 Bike Accident Brain Injury: What You Need To Know

-If you are a bicyclist who has suffered a bike accident brain injury, then you need to know that you have suffered a serious injury that could affect your cognitive, physical and psychological functioning for the rest of your life.
+If you are a bicyclist who has suffered a brain injury after a bike accident with a car in Michigan, then you need to know that you have suffered a serious injury that could affect your cognitive, physical and psychological functioning for the rest of your life.

 An experienced lawyer can help you get the care and treatment you need and help you protect your legal rights to compensation and benefits.

-A bike accident brain injury is caused when a bicyclist suffers a violent blow or jolt to the head.
+A brain injury after a bike accident with a car is caused when a bicyclist suffers a violent blow or jolt to the head.
 This injury may cause an injured bicyclist to suffer: (1) loss of consciousness; (2) amnesia; (3) brain bleeds; (4) torn tissues; (5) bruising; and (6) abnormal brain functioning.

 Is a mild closed head injury less serious?

-A bike accident brain injury is a serious injury to the brain that can affect a bicyclist’s cognitive, physical and psychological functioning for the rest of his or her life.
+A brain injury after a bike accident with a car is a serious injury to the brain that can affect a bicyclist’s cognitive, physical and psychological functioning for the rest of his or her life.
 Calling this type of injury “mild” is just a medical classification.
 It does not mean a bicyclist’s disabilities and impairments are mild.

 Are the effects of a closed head injury immediately obvious?